ADACS-Australia/2025-ASA-ECR-WorkshopSeries/_episodes/Workshop1.md

 ---
-title: "Automating the Astronomy Workflow"
+title: "How to Automate the Boring Bits"
 teaching: 45
 exercises: 45
 questions: